5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Let it dry for about 2 to 3 hours

-Utilize the remaining cement mixture to add thickness to the inner surface and the bottom rim.
-Always maintain a steady hand for an even finish.
+Use the remaining mix to add thickness to the inner surface and bottom rim.
+Keep a steady hand for an even finish.

 Utilize the remaining cement mixture to add thickness to the inner surface and the bottom rim